marcdotson/asc-training/README.md

     They are also something each user can create on their own.
   - `/Private` A catch-all folder for additional files specific to a project that might not have anywhere else to live.
-  - `/Readings` Loose papers that you want to keep track of reading locally.
-GitHub is not a paper management system.

-Note that you can create `Output`, `Private`, and `Readings` folders in your local clone without worrying about them being pushed.
+Note that you can create `/Output` and `/Private` folders in your local clone without worrying about them being pushed.
 We can further modify the `.gitignore` file to add other folders and files that aren’t pushed to GitHub.

 ## Miscellaneous Details